reinderien/powmeter/readme.md

     Resolution = 2^10 = 1024
     Vout min = 33.3mV / 1024 ~ 32.6μV
     Vin min = 32.6μV * 300℧ ~ 9.77mA
-    Gain = 5V / 33.3mV = 150

 In other words, the minimum resolvable current for the Arduino would be one where the ADC reads "1" out of a possible 1023.
-With a gain of 150 that amplifies 33.3mV to 5V, this would be read for a transformer output voltage of 32.6μV, which would be produced by a current of 9.77mA AC through the primary.
+With a rectifier/amplifier that amplifies 33.3mVac to 5V peak, this would be read for a transformer output voltage of 32.6μV, which would be produced by a current of 9.77mA AC through the primary.

-This in turn means that, if we only have a gain of 150, our minimum resolvable power is
+This in turn means that, if we only have a single gain, our minimum resolvable power is

     P = 120V * 9.77mA = 1.17W